sbinet/fubsy/doc/guide/intro.rst

 Similarly, most Java programmers are familiar with Ant, which attempts to solve the problem in a radically different way.
-Ant doesn't provide much in the way of dependency management (which is surprisingly difficult to do with Java), but it is extensible in a real programming language (Java).
+Ant doesn't provide much in the way of dependency management (which is surprisingly difficult to do with Java) [1]_, but it is extensible in a real programming language (Java).
 As a result, it works the same across platforms, which is more than you can say for Make.
 Unfortunately, Ant takes "awkward syntax" to a whole new level by using XML rather than a custom language, and it is limited to the Java ecosystem, making it useless for programmers outside that universe.